lindonroberts/academic-website/content/authors/admin/_index.md

 - (Nov-23) New paper [*Non-Uniform Smoothness for Gradient Descent*](https://arxiv.org/abs/2311.08615) with [Albert Berahas](https://aberahas.engin.umich.edu/) (University of Michigan) and [Fred Roosta](https://people.smp.uq.edu.au/FredRoosta/) (University of Queensland).
 We introduce a new local first-order smoothness oracle for automatic tuning of stepsizes for gradient descent.
 - (Nov-23) Our paper [*Analyzing Inexact Hypergradients for Bilevel Learning*](https://doi.org/10.1093/imamat/hxad035) with [Matthias Ehrhardt](https://mehrhardt.github.io/) (University of Bath) has been accepted by IMA Journal of Applied Mathematics.
 - (Nov-23) I am on the judging panel for the first SigmaOpt Student Best Paper Prize (for Australian students working in optimization), which will be presented at the [SigmaOpt workshop](https://www.mathematics.org.au/sys/pages/plain.php?page_id=25&conf_id=61) after ANZIAM 2024.
 See the workshop page for details.
-- (Oct-23) I will be an invited speaker at the first [SigmaOpt workshop](https://www.mathematics.org.au/sys/pages/plain.php?page_id=25&conf_id=61) associated with the ANZIAM meeting in February 2024.
-I am also on the judging panel for the best student paper prize which will be awarded at the workshop.

 [News archive]({{< ref "news/archive.md" >}})